-“Daddy passed,” his daughter, Terri Elliot, texted a Record reporter.
+“Daddy passed,” his daughter, Terri Elliot, texted a Record reporter Sunday.

-After a series of wrong turns and misunderstood directions that led him from 31st and Meridian to Newton and finally to near Florence, the 85-year-old found himself stranded without gasoline on US-50 at Wagon Wheel Rd.
+After a series of wrong turns and misunderstood directions, he found himself stranded without gas on US-50 at Wagon Wheel Rd. near Florence.

-Although normally reserved for missing people with dementia, from which his family said Sawdy did not suffer, a silver alert was issued by Kansas Bureau of Investigation at 10 p.m.
+Although normally reserved for missing people with dementia, from which he did not suffer, a silver alert for him went out at 10 p.m.
+March 31.

 A driver reported at 4 p.m.
 April 1 — as much as a day after Sawdy had become stranded there — seeing Sawdy’s truck parked on the eastbound shoulder of US-50.

 After stopping, Sawdy had set out on foot south on Wagon Wheel.

 Once alerted to his truck along the highway, law enforcement officers used search dogs, a drone, and a Kansas Highway Patrol helicopter to try to find him.

 They called off the search for the 50-year Boeing employee about 10:30 p.m.
 April 1.

 At some point, Sawdy had fallen into a ravine near Doyle Creek on Wagon Wheel.

 A Douglass couple who wanted to help find him did just that about an hour after the search was called off.